Skip to main content

 Early in the day, you make your batches available for Daytrade in Floriday.
 These numbers are based on a commercial estimate and you can adjust it further during the day.

-By clicking on the gear on the right you can set the auction locations.
-This way you can indicate here which hubs you want to supply.
-When multiple locations are possible, you can set it so that the prices are entered for one location and the other locations follow that price.
+When multiple locations are possible for Daytrade, you can set it up so that the prices for one location are entered and the other locations follow that price.

 To create a Daytrade offer, go to Supply > Daytrade in the menu.
 You are directly in the screen to create the batches.

 From this screen you can directly create supply for Floriday Daytrade.
 Make sure you have selected the correct stock location, if you have multiple of them.
-Then choose the button Create batches at the top right.
+Then choose the button Create batches at the top right or duplicate batches from a previous day.

 Offering batches